Utah Court Records

 Are Utah Arrest Records Free?

-It depends.
-Viewing and inspecting arrest records using official enforcement agency search tools are usually free.
+Viewing and inspecting arrest records using official enforcement agency search tools is usually free.
 However, a nominal fee may be required to make copies of arrest records; additional charges may apply if individuals request certified copies.

-Individuals can obtain arrest records for free through a direct search online.
-The various law enforcement agencies, including local sheriffs and government authorities, provide search tools on each website.
-Interested persons may be able to retrieve recent arrest information recorded in Utah.
+Individuals may obtain arrest records for free through a direct online search.
+Various law enforcement agencies, including local sheriffs and government authorities, provide online search tools where users may look up arrest records and information for free.